RLOpenCatalyst/cc-doc/source/features.rst

 RSS-Feed for cloud providers
 ---------------------------

-A new tab Third party tab will be displayed in Dependency Health panel, once tenant will add any of the cloud provider.
+A new tab Third party tab will be displayed in Dependency Health panel, which will monitor the cloud provider status which tenant has added in the provider settings.

 .. image:: images/CC_ThirdPartyAlerts_DependencyHealth.JPG